Lichter Filmfest Frankfurt International: Program

 Beyond the regional film competition, the festival presents an international film program.
 Since 2012 this program addresses a certain thematic focal point.
 In 2013, the key theme was "City", while in 2014 the films addressed the topic "Humor, comicality, and comedy."
 In 2015, the festival presented films from around the world focusing on "Money" and in 2016 on "Frontiers".
 In 2017, the international program was focused on the theme of "Truth", in 2018 everything revolved around "Chaos" and in 2019 "Nature" was the main theme for the international program.
 In 2020 and 2021 the main themes were "Power" and "Change, respectively.
-In 2022, the festival will revolve around "Freedom".
+In 2022 "Freedom", in 2023 "Love", in 2024 "Future", in 2025 "Fear" and in 2026 "Art".

 In addition to the film screenings, the program includes discussion panels and talk shows for the filmmakers of the Rhine Main Area.
 Aside from film screenings, the year-round events include concerts and talk shows and discussion forums.
 In addition, the Lichter Filmfest regularly guest in the cinemas both of the region and of Frankfurt's twin cities.